Cray-HPE/sat/docs/man/sat-showrev.8.rst

         is downloaded from the configured S3 bucket on every invocation of **sat showrev** if it is available, otherwise a local copy is used.

-release: /opt/cray/etc/release
-        Showrev parses the files in this directory to collect information for the product releases.
-The fields shown in the output report are all the fields found in these files, along with the product file name.

 EXAMPLES
 ========